Nereuxofficial/duckblog/content/posts/nanomq-double-free/index.md

 +++
 People often ask me why I use Rust for my projects.
 I usually answer that I like the language and that it is a good fit
 for my use cases.
 But there is another reason: I came from C++, but I never really liked it.
 I always felt that it was
 overly complex, and it was really easy to make grave mistakes.
-So in this post I want to show you how I found a double
+In this post I want to show you how I found a double
 free in NanoMQ, an MQTT broker written in C, and what we can learn from it.

 ## Prerequisites
-I tried to keep this post as beginner friendly as possible, here is the short list of what you need to know:
+I tried to keep this post as beginner-friendly as possible.
+Here is a short list of what you need to know:
 - Basic programming knowledge
 - Basic knowledge of pointers